 Q: How do the NBRSR differ from the US Sailing Equipment Requirements (USSER) and the ISAF Offshore Special Regulations (OSR)?

 A: The NBRSR include the applicable Newport Bermuda Race portions of the USSER plus the Bermuda Race Organizing Committee’s (BROC) changes and additions, in a single document.

 Q: What is a ‘Heavy Item’?

 A: (MO/MU) Heavy items are any large objects not permanently installed in the boat that might cause injury or damage in rough weather or during a knockdown or capsize.
 To determine what are Heavy Items on your boat, imagine turning the boat upside down and shaking; what could be a hazard to crew members if not properly secured.

 Q: What is meant by ‘secured’?

 Q: What about floorboards?

-A: Floorboards must remain in place by latches, lines or Industrial Velcro if the boat is inverted.
+A: (MO/MU) Floorboards must remain in place by latches, lines or other means if the boat is inverted.
 In some cases industrial strength Velcro may be deemed sufficient to hold the floorboards in place in the event of inversion.

 Q: Who should calculate cockpit volume?

-A: YES, if it has the required capacity and a lanyard attached.
+A: (MO/MU) YES, if it has the required capacity and a lanyard attached.